 The newest addition to the support team at Where to Willie, the Feisol CT 3472 is part of my recent collaboration with Feisol USA.
-With a height that can keep up with all 6’4″ of me, collapsibility that can fit in to a carry-on, and weight that doesn’t slow you down, the CT-3472 makes a great travel companion.
-Oh, and it’s carbon fiber, so when you’re out photographing lightning, you don’t have to worry about it being conductive I’ve been using it with the Leveling Base LB-7572, which makes it so much easier to set up compositions on strange non-level surfaces that happen so regularly.
+With a height that can keep up with all 6’4″ of me, collapsible enough to fit into a carry-on, and weight that doesn’t slow you down, the CT-3472 makes a great travel companion.
+Oh, and it’s carbon fiber, so when you’re out photographing lightning, you don’t have to worry about it being conductive 😉

 I added this little marvel to my kit the same time as the new tripod.
 They are the first of a revamping of my support team.
 I wanted a product that had a low profile, but high performance.
 This one hit the spot, and even added in an extra feature that I hadn’t planned on, a panning clamp.

 Up until using this for the first time, I’ve kind of been opposed to L plates.
 Well, lets not say opposed, it’s just I didn’t think they served a purpose enough to justify their costs.
 After three weeks with this little addition, I take it all back.
 The ease of switching between portrait and landscape, and not being limited by travel of the ballhead is freeing.

 One of the most challenging topics of long term travel and photography is the balance of packing.